turingschool/front-end-curriculum/projects/travel-tracker.md

 - This is an example of what to send the server if you wanted to delete trip 92829
 - Refer to the "Delete single trip	" section of the endpoints table above!

-### Extensions
-- The user dashboard should display a countdown to my next trip (if I have any)
-- Allow the travel agent to POST suggestedActivities for user trips (see Endpoints table above).
-This could be based off of a user's "travelerType" value.
-- Allow the travel agent to create new destinations (see Endpoints table above)

-## Workflow
-You will be assigned one workflow buddy to submit PRs to:

-* You must give your workflow buddy collaboration access to your repo.
-* You must submit _at least_ 2 PRs to your workflow buddy for review.
-* You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

-It is up to you to decide what changes warrant a PR – remember we want to submit PRs that have significant changes and potential for feedback.
-Think about what functionality you’re struggling with or have questions about or need help with.
-As a workflow buddy, you are responsible for reviewing at least 2 PRs from your partner.

-**Please also tag your project manager in any PR you make to your buddy.**

 ## Testing
 You should be testing your the correctness of your code throughout your project.
 Each JavaScript class file in your project should have its own test file.